Leon Stephan, Advivo’s Managing Partner, outlines the essentials for raising capital from investors.

 Raising Capital from Investors

 The final method – and the focus of this article – is the raising of capital from investors.
 This can be debt, equity or hybrid structures.
 Regardless of which, the basics remain the same; like with any debt, you must be able to meet the repayment requirements and timing, and the possible consequences of not being able to do so.
+This also includes equity investments as quite often they include an exit timeline that has to be met.

 How to Gain and Retain Investors

-Many aspiring capital-raisers ignore this requirement and put themselves and their business at risk of having to return investor funds, legal action by regulators or, even worse, legal action from investors for providing inappropriate and misleading information.?
+Many aspiring capital-raisers ignore this requirement and put themselves and their business at risk of having to return investor funds, legal action by regulators or, even worse, legal action from investors for providing inappropriate and misleading information.

 Any capital-raising documentation should: